Seraaron/agora/srd/Session Structure.md

 ##### Beats

 Beats are the smallest parcel of time in a scene.
 They are like _sub-turns_, but less structured.
-There's no need to pass beats like passing turns — that will just happen naturally as part of the conversation — though you _can_ explicitly ask for a beat if you want to.
+There's usually no need to pass beats like passing turns — that will just happen naturally as part of the conversation — just chime in when you want to.

 > ### Eg.
+>
 > A beat can be several seconds of dialogue, or perhaps only contain a single sentence, an action, a thought, or even just a facial expression.

-We base turns on Tasks because they're usually the more interesting and complex [[Checks vs. Tasks|type of roll]], but a turn can also be littered with [[Checks]].
-You can typically make a Check as part of a beat if you need to; and this can even happen in the middle of someone else's turn, if it needs to.
+**We base turns on Tasks because they're usually the more interesting and complex [[Using Checks and Tasks|type of roll]]**, but a turn can also be littered with [[Checks]].
+You can typically make a Check as part of a beat if you need to.
+This can even happen in the middle of someone else's turn, _if it needs to_.

-#important Try not to be disruptive with your requests for Checks during other people's turns though, and don't let your interruptions get too frequent, else we call that 'hogging the spotlight', which is frowned upon.
+❗ Try not to be disruptive with your requests for Checks during other people's turns though, and don't let your interruptions get too frequent.
+Otherwise we call that 'hogging the spotlight', which is frowned upon.

 #### Cuts

 Cuts are either used to end a scene, or to skip forwards in time during a scene, or to see a scene from another perspective.
 You can simply say _"let's cut here"_ and then describe what happens next.
 By far the most common use of cuts though is just to jump between perspectives, to keep us centered on the action or the important dialogue, and to remove sections of time to help the session keep a good pace.

 > ### Ie.
+>
 > If this were a film, then it would be a _literal cut_ between two reels, sometimes also called a 'hard cut'.
 >
 > A 'soft cut',  then, is more like a _fade_ — either a fade to black or a cross-fade into another scene — which can invoke a different feeling from a hard cut.